achrafSallemi/symfony-console-dic/README.md

 # Symfony-Console-DIC

 A simple application to create a Console application based on Dependency Injection Container of Symfony.
+Your console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.

 ## Usage
 ~~~